telerik/ajax-docs/controls/textbox/getting-started.md

 position: 2
 ---

-# Getting Started With RadTextBox
+# Getting Started with the Telerik WebForms TextBox